jamesmcginnis/crocodile-clock-card/README.md

 - **Large digital time** — displayed in the format selected in the visual editor (12-hour with AM/PM, or 24-hour)
 - **Full date line** — day of week, date, month, and year
 - **Interactive calendar** — monthly grid, Monday-first, with navigation arrows and a **Today** button to return to the current month
+- **Optional link** — if a URL is configured, a styled button appears at the bottom of the popup

 The current day is highlighted with a filled circle in the accent colour.
 Days from the previous and next month are shown at reduced opacity to fill the grid.
 The popup can be closed with the × button or by pressing Escape.